 How does a science-fiction open-world RPG have anything in common with a grim survival experience?
 Well, Caves of Qud is actually post-apocalyptic too and just as hardcore.

 It rightfully earns its spot on this list for experiences like DayZ due to its simulation elements, and unforgiving gameplay.
-The game draws from Dwarf Fortress and D&D for its level of detail.
+The game draws from Dwarf Fortress and D&D with its level of detail.

 Caves of Qud doesn’t have fancy, photorealistic visuals like DayZ, but that doesn’t take from the game.
 It manages to be just as immersive with its simple, text-based interface.

-Everything in the game is simulated.
+Everything in the game runs on a unique simulation.
 Every monster and NPC you meet has the same level of detail as the player.
 They can access the same mutations, they have skills/abilities, and political allegiances.

-Whilst the game features survival elements like hunger and thirst, it doesn’t result in death.
+While the game features survival elements like hunger and thirst, it doesn’t result in death.
 Instead, they apply debuffs if you forget to eat or drink.
-It is still an RPG at heart.
+It is still an RPG at heart, and fans of hardcore games like DayZ will love it.

 Available on PC, PS5, PS4, Xbox Series, and Xbox One.

-The basic art style is honestly also charming.
-It grows on you, and if you can start to love it – the game is one of the best survival experiences the genre has to offer.
+The basic art style is honestly charming.
+It grows on you, and if you can start to love it , the game is one of the best survival experiences the genre has to offer.

 Unturned’s systems come close to DayZ’s depth.
 You’ll need to manage your temperature, use splints for broken bones, and properly prepare any food/drink.